 - a.
-"Step 1: Setting simulation parameters" - b.
-"Step 2: Assigning objects to buffer pools" on page 120
+"Step 1: Setting simulation parameters" on page 113 - b.
+"Step 2: Assigning objects to buffer pools" on page 114

 You can navigate through the pages by clicking the appropriate page tab.
 On both pages, you can click Cancel to return to the main window, Help to get help on the current page, OK to start the simulation.
-When the simulation ends, continue with "Viewing the result of a simulation cycle" on page 122.
+When the simulation ends, continue with "Viewing the result of a simulation cycle" on page 116.

-Step 1: Setting simulation parameters About this task
+Step 1: Setting simulation parameters

-When you have opened a trace data file, as described in "Selecting and opening a trace data file," and have clicked the Simulation Parameters tab, the following page is displayed:
+When you have opened a trace data file, as described in "Selecting and opening a trace data file" on page 112, and have clicked the Simulation Parameters tab, the following page is displayed: